Flavour Invariants of the N Higgs Doublet Model: Flavour Invariants

 For an extended Yukawa Lagrangian with $N$ scalar doublets, it will be relevant to define additional matrices

-In \cite{Botella:2012ab}, several flavour invariants in the 2HDM were constructed, mostly in the context of a systematic analysis of CP violation, by building Jarlskog like invariants using some of the matrices defined above.
-Here, that line of thinking is expanded, by providing a complete set of weak basis transformation invariant traces of flavour matrices for the general case of $N$ doublets.
-This includes, in particular, the \textit{complete} set of CP-even and CP-odd flavour invariants for the 2HDM, which, as far as we know, appears for the first time in the literature.
-The eigenvalues of the interaction with $\mathcal{H}_k$ can be recovered from
+In \cite{Botella:2012ab}, several flavour invariants in the 2HDM were constructed, mostly in the context of a systematic analysis of CP violation, by building Jarlskog-like invariants using some of the matrices defined above.
+Here, that reasoning is expanded, by providing an extended list of invariants.
+These invariants were chosen to allow the correspondence with the flavour parameters of the NHDM.
+They will be simplified in terms of the underlying parameters in the appendix.